MAKE SHARE is about cultivating creativity and empathy at work.

 AS FOR ME

 I find supporting creativity and empathy meaningful, especially in times of uncertainty and change.
 It’s also fun, and can empower people to contribute even when they don’t know the answer.
 Turns out this can often lead to discovery and innovation.
 It can also lead to good feelings at work, which is no small thing either.

 My name is Karen Lauritsen and I work in higher education.
-Currently I’m director of publishing and collections with the Open Textbook Network, where I consider making and sharing at the heart of my role.
+Currently I’m managing director with the Open Textbook Network, where I consider making and sharing at the heart of my role.
 In 2014, Library Journal named me a Mover and Shaker with the moniker Improviser in Chief.

 Some fun projects, collaborators and highlights: